I’m just going to say it. Whisky tastes better when drunk with the person who made it.

 Vitals: 86 Proof (43% ABV); $250

-Our Balvenie Portwood is another classic expression we’ve been bottling since 1995, and it’s one I absolutely love.
-After aging for 21 years, we allow 4 – 6 months to finish in port pipes.
-Immediately, you taste a jammy sweetness from the port pipes with cooked fruit, caramelized sugar, and beautifully rich depth.
+“Here is one whisky I absolutely love.
+I am looking for a jammy sweetness from the port pipes with cooked fruit, caramelized sugar, and beautifully rich depth.
 This complements the signature toffee, citrus, and honey flavors that run through it.
-This whisky has that ‘whisky effect’ where you almost want to chew it, and at 21 years of age, it’s unique with highly developed flavors.
+This whisky has that ‘whisky effect’ where you almost want to chew it, and at 21 years of age, it’s unique with highly developed flavors.”

 Spirits writers, marketers and designers are among the most influential forces in the spirits industry.
 Their opinions, ideas and creative talents inform and influence consumer perceptions and buying decisions.
 The John Barleycorn Society was started by a group of spirits journalists seeking to honor excellence in all facets of the industry.
 The journalists spent several years creating a comprehensive competition that became the John Barleycorn Awards.
 An elite team of authoritative and influential spirits journalists was selected to administer the flagship component of the Awards, a blind tasting competition destined to become the preeminent arbitrator of spirits taste, quality and character.